simonedegiacomi/IBICT-2019-Website/content/faq.md

 weight: 4
 ---

-For any doubts/questions/critics contact the Housekeeper () and for problems with the website contact the Webmaster (Simone Degiacomi).
+For any doubts/questions/critics contact the Housekeeper (Kes Greuter) and for problems with the website contact the Webmaster (Simone Degiacomi).